Phazzie/mixitfixit/project_checklist.md

         -   [x] Improved component readability.
         - [x] Added a parameter to change the code length.
     -   [ ] Analyze `CodeEntry.js`: Confirmed it's well-structured and follows SRP.
-    -   [x] Analyze `StatementDisplay.js`: Identified opportunities to improve separation of concerns.
+    -   [x] Analyze `StatementDisplay.js`: Identified opportunities to improve separation of concerns.    -   [x] Investigate `useSummarization.js` and `useSummarizeStatements.js`: identified that they could be merged.
-    -   [x] Investigate `useSummarization.js` and `useSummarizeStatements.js`: identified that they could be merged.
+    -   [x] Review `useStatements.js` and `useStatementLoader.js`: identified that they could be improved.
     -   [x] merge useSummarization and useSummarizeStatements.
     -   [x] remove useSummarization.
     - [ ] Investigate `useStatementLoader.js` and `useStatements.js`: identified that they could be improved.